The Vector Grounding Problem: Five notions of Grounding

-Finally, there is a clear connection between Partee's ``language-to-language grounding'' and distributional semantics.
-Like meaning postulates, lexical decomposition, and inferential role semantics, distributional semantics seeks to analyse word meanings in terms of word-to-word relationships.
-However, instead of drawing on linguistic analyses of word meaning to identify semantic primitives, structures, or inferential roles, it relies on analysing co-occurrence statistics in text corpora.
+Relational grounding is closely related to inferential role semantics \citep{blockAdvertisementSemanticsPsychology1986,brandomMakingItExplicit1994}, which identifies the meaning of a linguistic expression with its inferential relations to other expressions.
+There is also a clear connection between relational grounding and distributional semantics.
+Distributional semantics seeks to analyse word meanings in terms of word-to-word relationships.
+However, instead of drawing on linguistic analyses of word meaning, it relies on analysing co-occurrence statistics in text corpora.
 Consequently, distributional semantic models capture relationships between words grounded in patterns of use, rather than linguistic theory.
-In particular, modern vector space models such as LLMs trained on large amounts of data can capture a wide range of usage-based relationships between words, including more colloquial or informal relationships that may be missed by lexical decomposition.
-Additionally, they represent words in a continuous vector space, so that semantic relationships are reflected in distance relations in such a space.
-This can accommodate nuances in relatedness that are harder to capture with the discrete components and relations of lexical decomposition.
-The high dimensionality of vector spaces also allows for representing complex, multifaceted similarities between words---some of which plausibly reflect conceptual structure and/or inferential roles \citep{Piantadosi2022}.
+The high dimensionality of vector spaces in LLMs makes it possible to represent complex, multifaceted similarities between words---some of which plausibly reflect conceptual structure and/or inferential roles \citep{Piantadosi2022}.